 The modern ballpoint, which has a long and fascinating history, is still quite relevant.
-While many other pen types have come about and fountain pens have seen a serious resurgence, ballpoints have gotten much better as well.
+While other pen types have gained popularity and fountain pens have seen a resurgence, ballpoints have gotten much better as well.

-Ballpoints are no longer the default writing utensil they once were, but they are still useful and pretty great.
+Ballpoints are no longer the default writing utensil they once were, but they are still useful and pretty great for writing.

 As always, check out our Best Pens page for an overview of all the best pens you can buy today.
 If you only care about ballpoint pens then read on.

 At Unsharpen.com we define ballpoints as pens with oil-based ink and a traditional feel.
-Many Japanese pen manufacturers call all pens with oil-based ink “ballpoints” including hybrid pens.
-Hybrid inks (which Zebra calls emulsion ink) is what is found in great pens lines like The Uni-ball Jetstream, Zebra Surari, and Pilot Acro.
+Many Japanese pen manufacturers call all pens with oil-based ink “ballpoints,” including hybrid pens.
+Hybrid ink (which Zebra calls emulsion ink) is what is found in great pens like the Uni-ball Jetstream, Zebra Surari, and Pilot Acro.

 Zebra Tapli Clip

-The Zebra Tapli Clip is a super smooth ballpoint pen in a retractable design.
+The Zebra Tapli Clip is a super smooth ballpoint pen with a retractable design.
 The main features are a spring-loaded, binder-style clip, and extra long ink cartridge, and a rubberized grip.

 The refill, known as the LH-1.6 (in the 1.6 mm size), is affordable and very long longstanding but is quite long and skinny so it’s difficult to use in other pen bodies.